Service design sprint: Methodology

 The term Service Design Sprint was first introduced by the Brazilian service designer Tenny Pinheiro in his book The Service Startup: Design Thinking Gets Lean (Elsevier; 2014).

 The Minimum Valuable Service methodology used in a Service Design Sprint combines Agile-based approaches with Service-dominant logic and Service Design tools to help product development teams understand, co-design, and prototype complex service scenarios with low resources and within the timespan of a week.
 The methodology, created by Tenny Pinheiro in 2014, was designed to be used by startups and tech companies.

 Applications

 A Service Design Sprint differs from a traditional Design Sprint due to its service dominant logic inclination.
-It provides a more holistic approach by breaking the challenge down in an ecosystemic way and placing a stronger focus on rapid ethnographic research rounds.
+It provides a more holistic approach by breaking the challenge into an ecosystem and focusing on rapid research outreach efforts, bespoke ethnographic rounds to gather outside-in insights instead of relying on in-room-only idea harvesting.

 Since its inception, the approach has been used by startups, tech companies, taught on educational institutions like the university of Lapland in Finland, MIT, and in consultancy practices by design firms.